-Panel voice (spoken phrases on the speaker) and key press sounds from the speaker heard while controlling the system).
+Panel voice (spoken phrases on the speaker) and keypress sounds from the speaker heard while controlling the system).
 This option determines whether or not the panel speaks status messages and arming level changes.

-To program Panel voice, do the following:
+To program panel voice, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Siren options, then press Enter. - 3.
 Scroll up/down to Panel voice, then press Enter. - 4.
-The current value of this option now flashes (On or Off). - 5.
-Scroll up/down to the desired value, then press Enter. - 6.
-Press STATUS repeatedly to exit.
+The current value of this option now flashes.
+Scroll up/down to toggle this option on/off, then press Enter. - 5.
+Press Status repeatedly to exit.